 Using software like Pingboard is great for encouraging transparency in the workplace.
 For example, after you create an org chart outlining all employee roles, you can easily share that information with your team so they can understand how everyone’s work fits together.

-Schedule and stick to having regular company-wide meetings.
+Schedule and stick to having regular company-wide meetings with tools like Tauria.
 Convening all employees affords you a great opportunity to explain and implement changes in the company to everyone at once.
 This approach allows you to give the same information to all employees at one time, enabling your staff to ask questions about any changes and letting you avoid having to repeat the same messaging.

 Even if you don’t have any major modifications to company policy to relay, it’s still important to meet often—with everyone.
 Get together and try some of these icebreaker activities to help you and your team get to know one another better and build a sense of collaboration.